patrickjohnson3/typing/README.md

 ## Custom Drills

-Eventually, I will include some working custom drills for gtypist using ChatGPT.
+Will include some working custom drills for gtypist using ChatGPT.
 Haven't figured out the correct syntax yet.

+The only one that works now is `ktus_2024.typ`.
+This has been converted from the most recent KTouch.
+The US drill was last modified in 2024.